CloverLabsAI/stealth-req-api/README.md

   baseURL: 'http://localhost:3000', // Your proxy server URL
   tlsClientIdentifier: 'chrome_120',
   timeout: 30000
+  // baseURL defaults to process.env.STEALTH_REQ_HOST
-  // proxySecret automatically reads from process.env.PROXY_SECRET
+  // proxySecret defaults to process.env.STEALTH_REQ_SECRET
 });

 // Use it like a normal axios instance